-“Managers can add value after technical peaks, as IT work often exceeds the scope of past education.”
+“Managers can add value after a technical peak, as IT work often exceeds the scope of past education.”

 “When dealing with difficult notifications, resolution must extend beyond support’s role as a sandbox.”